patidarr/ngs_pipeline/README.md

 This is the implimentation of KhanLab NGS Pipeline using Snakemake.
 ## Installation

-The easiest way to get serpentine is to clone the repository.
+The easiest way to get this pipeline is to clone the repository.

 ```
 git clone https://github.com/patidarr/ngs_pipeline.git